TechStackLens/techstacklens-core/docs/scanners.md

 - All core scanning logic is maintained in `techstacklens/scanner/` for modularity and reuse.
 - The script generation logic is now in `techstacklens/scanner/script_generator.py` and is used by the web UI to generate standalone scanner scripts (PowerShell or Python) based on user selection.
 - Additional stack scanners (e.g., Tomcat, JBoss) can be added as new modules.

+## How to Add a New Stack Scanner

+1. Create a new scanner module in `techstacklens/scanner/` (see `rails_scanner.py` for a template).
+2. Register your scanner in `script_generator.py` so it can be included in generated scripts.
+3. Add analyzer logic in `dependency_analyzer.py` to recognize and process your stack's output.
+4. Add or update tests in `tests/` to cover your new stack (see `test_generate_scanner.py` and `test_analyzer_rails.py`).
+5. Document your stack in this file and in the main `README.md`.

 ---